unclecode/claude-code-tools/README.md

 # Claude Code Tools

-A collection of productivity tools and plugins for [Claude Code](https://claude.ai/claude-code) by unclecode.
-This marketplace provides workflow automation, project management utilities, and development enhancers.
+A comprehensive toolkit for [Claude Code](https://claude.ai/claude-code) by unclecode.
+All-in-one productivity suite with project management, image generation, and testing capabilities.

-## Available Plugins
+## The Plugin: unclecode-cc-toolkit

+One plugin with everything you need for productive development workflows.

-### Project Progress
+### What's Included

-Project progress tracking and checkpoint management system for Claude Code.

-**Features:**
-- Track project milestones and evolution
-- Create and manage checkpoints
-- Resume from previous states
-- AI-optimized progress documentation
-- Clean and migrate project data

-**Commands:**
+**Slash Commands (9 commands):**
 - `/pp-init` - Initialize project progress tracking
 - `/pp-add` - Add a checkpoint to project progress
 - `/pp-checkpoint` - Create a project checkpoint